A New Approach to Psychedelic Support: Peer Cognitive Behavioral Coaching

 Next year in Oregon, people interested in exploring psilocybin for general self-improvement or spiritual pursuits will be able to do so legally by working with certified psychedelic guides who have different training than traditional psychiatrists.

-To understand what type of training may be required for these guides, we took a look at Third Wave’s Coaching Certification Program.
-The program is an intensive six-month program that features curriculum-based education, facilitated integration sessions, guest speaker workshops, and a three-month practicum designed to help students hone their psychedelic coaching skills to grow their own businesses by creating transformational results for clients.
+To understand what type of training may be required for these guides, we looked at Third Wave’s Coaching Certification Program.
+The intensive six-month program features curriculum-based education, facilitated integration sessions, guest speaker workshops, and a three-month practicum designed to help students hone their psychedelic coaching skills to grow their businesses by creating transformational results for clients.

 Although it will take some time before we know how the first cohort of graduates is performing, some initial promising results reveal the benefits of this training and can help to inform the rollout of Oregon’s psychedelic training requirements.